samirparhi-dev/Assignment/Scnario-2/solution2.md

 ###### 5) Explain how will you access the password stored in Key Vault and use it as Admin Password in the VM ARM template.

-* a. create a key vault first in azure portal using Key vault service.
+* a.
+Create a key vault first in azure portal using Key vault service.
 * b.
 Add the secret there by providing the Name and value with Manual Upload option
 * c.
 Create Access Policies for this secret  by adding an User , which you want to give access
 * d.
 Enable Arm Access by going to advanced policies , so that ARM template can access it